 If you take advantage of the cash management features, Betterment offers a great feature called two-way sweep.
 Essentially, this links your checking account with your Betterment online savings account which has a higher APY.
 Betterment keeps track of your spending and sweeps your extra cash into your savings account, where you are earning higher interest.

 If your checking account balance runs low, Betterment will do the reverse of this and sweep your money from savings back into your checking account.
 They will send you alerts before initiating a sweep, that way you can cancel it if you do not want to move the money.
 The advantage here is that the majority of your money will be in your savings account where you are earning higher interest.

-Betterment is a great platform for retirement investing with accounts like the Roth IRA.
+Betterment is a great investment platform for retirement with accounts like the Roth IRA.

 They offer a variety of different retirement accounts as well as retirement planning tools.
 You can link your non-Betterment accounts to get a snapshot of your finances all in one place.
 Beyond that, Betterment collects this data and creates a model for what your retirement will look like.
 Based on historical returns of the stock and bond market, they create a projection of your retirement income.

 These tools allow you to keep track of all of your financial accounts as well as determine whether or not you are on track to meet your retirement goals.

 One huge advantage to investing with Betterment is the tax-loss harvesting feature.
 Betterment will sell a security that has experienced a loss and purchase a similar asset to replace it.
 This allows you to recognize a capital loss.
 This loss can be used to offset capital gains from your investments and lower your tax bill.

 All Betterment accounts are able to take advantage of this 100% automated feature.